ckuhl/ckuhl.com/README.md

 science perspective and from a business / communication perspective.

+## Features
+- a blog
+	- blog posts
+	- an RSS feed
+- a portfolio
+- a description page

 ## Running the project
 Required packages are listed in `requirements.txt` and the virtual environment is stored in `env/`.
 In theory someone should need to do to run